Since its inception, 'Star Trek' has been credited with predicting the future in a variety of ways.

 'Star Trek' was always aspirational, of course, and Gene Roddenberry made no secret of that fact.
 Yet, here we are in 2019 and a lot of the technology that 'Star Trek' predicted has come to reality.

 'Star Trek: The Next Generation', which followed the original series and began in 1987, had a similarly aspirational message to it.
 However, more than a few episodes dealt with the realities of our time and one particular episode - Season 3's 'The High Ground' - hit particularly close to home.
 The episode saw the Enterprise in orbit above an idyllic planet that was the subject of a centuries-long civil war.

 Dr. Crusher, the ship's medical officer, is taken hostage by terrorists who bombed a café where she and other members of the Enterprise were relaxing.
 As Captain Picard attempts to negotiate a release for Dr. Crusher, the local government begins brutal interrogation of suspected terrorist collaborators - much to the horror of the crew of the Enterprise.

 One key scene in the episode sees Data, played by Brent Spiner, discussing the pros and cons of terrorism with Captain Picard, played by Patrick Stewart.
-The scene itself discusses a time when terrorism has actually achieved its aim and Data makes a pointed reference to "the Irish unification of 2024," and other, real-life events where terrorism has won.
+The scene itself discusses a time when terrorism has actually achieved its aim and Data makes a pointed reference to a United Ireland that happens in 2024 and other, real-life events where terrorism eventually won out.
 Captain Picard, with his usual stoicism and logic, replies that that's a question mankind has struggled with for centuries.